ttelcl/fldvault/FldVault.KeyServer.LightweightClient/README.md

   for instance to support alternative key sources beyond the default passphrase based keys.
 * It only depends on `UdSocketLib`, not on any other FldVault libraries.
-  Instead, this reimplements a small subset.
+  Instead, this reimplements a small subset of `FldVault.Core` and `FldVault.KeyServer`.